Obarun/66/doc/66-all.md

     * *3* : also print tracing messages.
     * *4* : also print debugging messages.

 - **-l** *live* : changes the supervision directory of *service* to *live*.
 By default this will be `%%livedir%%`.
 The default can also be changed at compile time by passing the `--livedir=live` option to `./configure`.
-An existing absolute path is expected and should be within a writable filesystem - likely a RAM filesystem—see [66-scandir](66-scandir.html).
+An existing absolute path is expected and should be within a writable and executable filesystem - likely a RAM filesystem—see [66-scandir](66-scandir.html).

 - **-T** *timeout* : specifies a general timeout (in milliseconds) passed to [66-start](66-start.html) or [66-stop](66-stop.html).
 By default the timeout is set to 0 (infinite).